kingjinho/notes_os/ch04.CPU_scheduling/README.md

 - `What if number of process are wait for allocation of CPU without order?`
     - CPU has to walk through every process to allocate CPU based on priority

-- `It would be easier for scheduler allocate CPU if processes are sorted by priority `
+- `It would be easier for scheduler to allocate CPU if processes are sorted by priority`
     - `Yes, have multiple queue based on priority!!`
-    - **# of queue, allocating CPU depend on scheduling algorithm**
+    - **# of queue, allocating CPU depends on scheduling algorithm**

 - How is priority of a process set?
     - static priority